-Dear Visitor: Welcome to the UMass Amherst Department of Electrical and Computer Engineering website - I hope that you find it informative.
-Below my signature, I list some facts describing our undergraduate/graduate programs and our faculty.
+Dear Visitor: Welcome to the UMass Amherst Department of Electrical and Computer Engineering website - we hope that you find it informative.
+Below the signature, you will find some facts describing our undergraduate/graduate programs and our faculty.

 Distinctions of our undergraduate program include its Senior Design Project and maker space M5.
 These courses/resources provide hands-on project opportunities that complement our rigorous computer systems engineering and electrical engineering curricula.
 One consequence I’ve noted over the recent past is the increased desire of our undergrads to participate in nationwide competitions such as the IEEE Micromouse Contest and to organize and lead one of the largest regional hackathons HackUMass.